rzumer/Webbum/README.md

 # Features
 - Dynamic form completion for quick and responsive adjustments
 - High quality default encoding settings
-- Support for multiple video, audio and subtitle streams
+- Support for selecting among multiple video, audio and subtitle streams
-- Support for common text and image subtitle formats
+- Support for embedding common text and image subtitle formats
-- Support for all VP8 and VP9 features and rate control modes
+- All VP8, VP9 and AV1 features and rate control modes
+- Vorbis and Opus audio with VP8 and VP9, Opus audio with AV1
-- Support for target file size input
+- Target file size and bit rate inputs
 - Support for trimming by chapter markers
-- Support for advanced custom parameter input
+- Advanced custom parameter input
-- Support for additional languages
+- Translation support

 # Compilation
 On Linux, the following packages are required (tested on Debian Jessie):